 While penicillin antibiotics are common used for tooth infections, many people are allergic to them.
 Make sure to tell your dentist about any allergic reactions you’ve had in the past to medications.

 If you’re allergic to penicillin, your dentist might a different antibiotic, such as clindamycin or erythromycin.

-If you have a tooth infection that requires antibiotics, you’ll need to take them for about one week.
+If you have a tooth infection that requires antibiotics, you’ll need to take them for about .
 Depending on the type of antibiotic, you’ll need to take a dose two to four times a day.

 You should receive instructions from your pharmacy detailing exactly how to take the antibiotic.
 You can ask the pharmacist if you’re not sure about how to take a medication.